Pan Am Flight 812: Aftermath

-The crash of Flight 812 was a wake-up call for Pan Am.
-Flight 812 was the third 707 the airline had lost in the Pacific in less than a year after Pan Am Flight 806 in Pago Pago on 30 January 1974 and Pan Am Flight 816 in Papeete on 22 July 1973.
+Flight 812 was the third 707 the airline had lost in the Pacific in less than a year, after Pan Am Flight 806 in Pago Pago on January 30, 1974 and Pan Am Flight 816 in Papeete on July 22, 1973.
 Following the crash, Pan Am addressed the issue and encouraged an early form of Crew Resource Management.
 Flight 812 was the final 707 lost following the safety improvements.

 Due to the crash of Flight 812, the Federal Aviation Administration ordered an in-depth inspection of the airline's worldwide flight operations including pilot training, area qualification, operational procedures, pilot supervision and scheduling, line-check procedures, and other related matters of safety.
 The FAA did not criticize Pan American Airways or imply unsafe operations.
-They estimated about 3 months investigation time.

-On 8 May 1974, Pan American Airways ordered the installation of a new cockpit warning device designed to prevent crashes such as this April 22 incident.
-The entire fleet of 140 airplanes under Pan Am received the device.
-The apparatus was engineered and manufactured by Sundstrand Data Control, Inc. The ground proximity warning system provided additional indications, for example if a plane was heading for a mountain slope or if it was too low for a landing.
+On May 8, 1974, Pan American Airways ordered the installation of a new cockpit warning device designed to prevent crashes such as the April 22 incident on all 140 planes in its fleet.
+The ground proximity warning system provided additional indications, for example if a plane was heading for a mountain slope or if it was too low for a landing.
 This was an automatic supplement to more conventional altitude warning systems, already installed on most Pan Am aircraft.

-In the aftermath of the crash, Pan Am stopped their Hong Kong to Sydney flights via Bali.
-A monument was erected by the Regent of Badung Regency Wayan Dana and Bali Governor Soekarmen, with the names of 107 victims inscribed on the monument.
+In the aftermath of the crash, Pan Am stopped its Hong Kong to Sydney flights via Bali.
+A monument was erected by the Regent of Badung Regency Wayan Dana and Bali Governor Soekarmen, with the names of 107 victims inscribed on it.